Herm: Since 1945

 In 1949, the States of Guernsey bought Herm from the Crown because of the "unspoilt island idyll that could be enjoyed by locals and tourists alike".
 One of the island's most influential tenants was Major Peter Wood, who looked after the island from 1949 to 1980 with his wife.
 The island was run down when he arrived, with the manor hidden in undergrowth, the windows and roofs of the houses having been blown off by a sea mine drifting into the harbour shortly after their arrival, but they created a school, and restored St Tugual's Chapel.
 Major Wood's daughter Pennie Wood Heyworth and her husband Adrian succeeded them; Major Wood died in 1998.
 Their early efforts are recorded in Herm, Our Island Home, written by Major Wood's wife Jenny Wood.

 On 17 May 2008, the BBC reported that the tenants had put the remaining 40 years of their lease up for sale, with an asking price of £15,000,000.
 Within four days, there were over 50 potential buyers.
 In September 2008 it was announced that Starboard Settlement, a trust, had acquired the remainder of the lease for considerably less than the asking price.
 The trust formed a company based in Guernsey, Herm Island Ltd, to manage the island for the trustees.

-In 2013, negotiations for a 21-year extension to the lease broke down, with the tenant offering £440,000 and the owner requesting £6,000,000 plus improvements to infrastructure.
+In 2013, negotiations for a 21-year extension to the lease broke down, with the tenant offering £440,000 and the owner requesting £6,000,000 plus improvements to infrastructure, the offer was later reduced to £2.44 million.
+In 2023 the lease to Starboard Settlement Charitable Trust was extended to 2069 for an undisclosed sum.

 Geography and geology

 Herm is only 1 1/2 miles long (north-south) and less than half a mile wide (east-west).
 In the northern part of the island are two hills, Le Petit Monceau and Le Grand Monceau.
 To the north of these is a common, leading to Mouisonniere Beach on the northern coast, with Oyster Point in the northwestern corner and La Pointe du Gentilhomme or Alderney Point at the northeastern corner.
 To the east of the common is Shell Beach and to the west is The Bear's Beach, leading down to the harbour.
 Half of the coastline of the northern part of the island is surrounded by sandy beaches; the southern half is rocky.
 Much of Herm's bedrock is granite.
 In 2008, Adrian Heyworth, who was at the time the island's tenant, said that two or three metres of sand were being lost annually at Alderney Point.
-Interestingly, the northernmost point of the island, Alderney Point, sits directly south of the Isle of Portland.
+The northernmost point of the island, Alderney Point, sits directly south of the Isle of Portland.